 Licensed by the NH Department of Education, Division of Educator Support and Higher Education, Office of Career School Licensing, License# ONLO-091 valid from February 20, 2018 through February 19, 2019.

 Programs shown on our website are complete with course descriptions, course duration and prices.

 While the students are performing their lab work in class, the instructor(s) will observe them.
 Students must complete at least eighty percent (80%) of the labs to receive a passing grade in a given class.
 Students must pass all classes to successfully complete the program.
 All classes will be no larger than 10 students.
 This small class size will provide the instructor with sufficient time to monitor the student’s progress.

 Complaints or problems can best be resolved by being addressed immediately.
 Any student who has a complaint or problem should first approach their current classroom instructor.
-If the instructor, within three school days, achieves no satisfactory resolution then the student should put the complaint or problem in writing to the National Sales Manager, Bonnie Maness, via email at firstname.lastname@example.org.
+If the instructor, within three school days, achieves no satisfactory resolution then the student should put the complaint or problem in writing and send via email to Bonnie Maness, National Sales Manager.
 The Department will take whatever action necessary to resolve the situation and relay that resolution to the student in writing within ten days from the submission of the complaint by the student.

 If a student has exhausted the complaint process of the school, and said process was found in favor of the school, the student may then file a complaint with the NH Department of Education, Division of Educator Support and Higher Education, Office of Career School Licensing, 101 Pleasant Street, Concord, NH 03301 or (603) 271-6443.